urbanplatform/django-keycloak-auth/README.md

 # [WIP] Django Keycloak Authorization

-Middleware to allow authorization using Keycloak and Django for DRF and Graphene based projects.
+Middleware to allow authorization using Keycloak and Django for django-rest-framework (DRF) and Graphene-based projects.
-This package can only be used for projects started from scratch since they override the users management.
+This package should only be used in projects starting from scratch, since it overrides the users' management.

 ## Installation

-1. Add `django_keycloak` to the Django `INSTALLED_APPS`
+1. Add `django_keycloak` to the Django project's `INSTALLED_APPS` set in the `settings` file
-3. Add `django_keycloak.middleware.KeycloakMiddleware` to the Django `MIDDLEWARE
+2. Add `django_keycloak.middleware.KeycloakMiddleware` to the Django `MIDDLEWARE` set in the `settings` file
-4. Change Django `AUTHENTICATION_BACKENDS` to:
+3. In your Django project's `settings` file, change the Django `AUTHENTICATION_BACKENDS` to:

     ```python
     AUTHENTICATION_BACKENDS = ('django_keycloak.backends.KeycloakAuthenticationBackend',)
     ```
-5. Add the following configuration to Django settings and replace the values by your own values:
+4. Add the following configuration to Django settings and replace the values with your own configuration attributes:

-    ```
+    ```python
     KEYCLOAK_CONFIG = {
         'SERVER_URL': '<PUBLIC_SERVER_URL>',
         'INTERNAL_URL': <INTERNAL_SERVER_URL>'',